 - Conferences and Conventions

-- My favourite is probably the IPSB CP Conference that usually takes place in December in Las Vegas.
+- My favourite is probably the IPSB CP Conference which usually takes place in December in Las Vegas.
 Check out the article I wrote after my first time there.

 - Local Protection Company and industry-sponsored Networking Events